SkCoding/SkEconomy/README.md

 integerating a wide range of Economic tools.

-Installing
+Installation
 -------------------------------------

-after installing and setting up craftbukkit:
+After installing and setting up craftbukkit:

-1. download the Skript.zip from http://dev.bukkit.org/server-mods/skript/files/
+1. Download the Skript.zip from http://dev.bukkit.org/server-mods/skript/files/

-2. extract into the bukkit plugins folder
+2. Extract into the bukkit plugins folder

-3. download skeconomy.zip from github or http://dev.bukkit.org/server-mods/my-scripts-njolbrims-skript/
+3. Download skeconomy.zip from github or http://dev.bukkit.org/server-mods/my-scripts-njolbrims-skript/

-4. extract skeconomy.zip into plugins\Skript\scripts
+4. Extract skeconomy.zip into plugins\Skript\scripts

 We strongly suggest looking at the skripts for config options, available at the top of each script.